retrocomputacion/retrobbs/readme.txt

     PALETTE: A tuple containing the C64 palette control codes in the correct order
+    NONPRINTABLE: A list of all the non-printable PETSCII characters toPETSCII(text,full = True): Converts <text> from UTF-8 to PETSCII, if
+             <full> is TRUE, some characters are replaced with a visually
+             similar PETSCII equivalent.
-    NONPRINTABLE: A list of all the non-printable PETSCII characters toPETSCII(text): Converts <text> from UTF-8 to PETSCII, some visually similar characters are replaced for their PETSCII equivalent toASCII(text): Converts <text> from PETSCII to plain ASCII, no extra care is taken to convert PETSCII graphic characters to their ASCII equivalents
+    toASCII(text): Converts <text> from PETSCII to plain ASCII, no extra care is taken to convert PETSCII graphic characters to their ASCII equivalents